Ibaslogic/Ibaslogic/src/posts/2020-01-27-react-tutorial-for-beginners/react-tutorial-for-beginners.md

 In the next part, we will go deeper and explain how you can handle form in React, raising and handling events and many more.

-Before you head over to the next part, endeavour to share this article around the web and subscribe to our newsletter for more of this.
+Before you head over to the next part, endeavour to share this article around the web and subscribe to our newsletter for more updates.

 Lastly, if something wasn't clear, endeavour to let us know.
 And if you found an error somewhere in this article, you can [edit on GitHub](https://github.com/Ibaslogic/Ibaslogic/blob/master/src/posts/2020-01-27-react-tutorial-for-beginners/react-tutorial-for-beginners.mdx "Ibaslogic GitHub").